wbamberg/idl-reference/docs/nsIDragSession.md

 Get data from a Drag&Drop.
 Can be called while the drag is in process
 or after the drop has completed.

-@param  aTransferable the transferable for the data to be put into
-@param  aItemIndex which of multiple drag items, zero-based

 #### Parameters ####